viamrobotics/docs/docs/services/frame-system/_index.md

 ## Supplemental Transforms

-*Supplemental Transforms* exist to compensate for the fact that the Frame System built by a robot only knows how to coordinate the location of components in reference to a `"world"` frame with a fixed origin of `{0, 0, 0}`.
+*Supplemental transforms* exist to compensate for the fact that the Frame System built for a robot only knows how to coordinate the location of components that are fixed to a point in space, allowing them to have a fixed origin in reference to a `world` reference frame with a fixed origin of `(0, 0, 0)`.

-In our [example of a dynamic arm attached to a dynamic gantry](/component-attached-to-a-dynamic-component), the arm can be managed by the Frame System without supplemental transforms because the base of the arm is fixed with respect to the gantry's platform, and the gantry's origin is fixed with respect to the `world` reference frame.
+In our [example of dynamic attachment](/component-attached-to-a-dynamic-component), the arm can be managed by the Frame System without supplemental transforms because the base of the arm is fixed with respect to the gantry's platform, and the gantry's origin is fixed with respect to the `world` reference frame.

-On the other hand, an arm attached to a [rover](/components/base/wheeled) that is unaware of its own position cannot be configured into the Frame System because the rover can move freely with respect to the `world` frame.
+However, a dynamic arm attached to a [dynamic rover](/components/base/wheeled) could not be configured into the Frame System if the rover is unaware of its own position, because the rover can move freely with respect to the `world` reference frame.

 To solve this problem:

-- You can introduce a [movement-sensor](/components/movement-sensor) or a [camera](/components/camera) in combination with our [Vision Service](/services/vision/) as a third component.
+- You can introduce a [movement sensor](/components/movement-sensor) or a [camera](/components/camera), in combination with our [Vision Service](/services/vision/), as a third component.
-- This component is fixed in space (making it configurable in the Frame System) and can supply the location and orientation of the rover in its own reference frame.
+- This component would be fixed in respect to the `world` reference frame, and could supply the location and orientation of the rover in its own reference frame.

+To add this component's reference frame into your robot's Frame System build, you can pass the `name` of this component's reference frame to various APIs.
+These *supplemental transforms* would be the missing link to be able to transform a [pose](/internals/orientation-vector) in that dynamic arm's reference frame to the `world` reference frame.

-- You can add the name of this component's reference frame into, for example, `supplemental_transforms` in your calls to Viam's motion service [`GetPose`](/services/motion/#getpose) method
+- For example, you can pass this component's reference frame information to the `supplemental_transforms` parameter in your calls to Viam's motion service [`GetPose`](/services/motion/#getpose) method.
-- [Both `TransformPose` and `FrameSystemConfig`](#accessing-the-frame-system) also have the option to take in these supplemental transforms.
-Functions of some services and components also take in a `WorldState` parameter, which includes an entry for supplying supplemental transforms for use by internal calls to the Frame System.
+- Functions of some services and components also take in a `WorldState` parameter, which includes a `transforms` parameter.

-This *supplemental transform* is the missing link to be able to transform a pose in the arm's reference frame to the `world` reference frame.
+- Both [`TransformPose`](#accessing-the-frame-system) and [`FrameSystemConfig`](#accessing-the-frame-system) have the option to take in these supplemental transforms.

 {{% alert title="Tip" color="tip" %}}

-A knowledgeable user could code a [mobile base](/components/base/wheeled) that is able to report its own position without the need for supplemental transforms, with an organic [SLAM](/services/slam) system.
+A knowledgeable user could code a [mobile base](/components/base/wheeled) that is able to report its own position without the need for supplemental transforms with an organic [SLAM](/services/slam) system.

 {{% /alert %}}